amandulaz/miter/README.md

-Consider this -- each Miter account is individually hosted on a user's personal third party server (host) - either purchased or free - as opposed to supplying content to hosted services like Twitter, Facebook and Gab.
+Consider this --> each Miter account is individually hosted on a user's personal and private third party server (host) - *either purchased or free* - as opposed to supplying content to hosted services like Twitter, Facebook and Gab.
 The user becomes the sole moderator of their own dialog and responsible for their access to their Miter user, image and archive utility.

-Centralizing a real-time flow of miters is done by way of RSS-like subscription, that permits the Miter *Stockyard* (desktop) or Miter app (Android/iOS) user to subscribe to other users.
-Miter applications and code author(s) never host miter user content, there by can not be accountable -- it simply aggregates the subscribed feeds.
+Centralizing the real-time flow of miters is done by way of RSS-like subscription, permitting the desktop browser or app user to subscribe to other users via the *Stockyard*.
+Miter applications and code author(s) never host miter user content, there by can not be accountable --> it simply aggregates the subscribed feeds.

-A Miter *portal* will permit users to include their accounts in to a hub that will permit their feeds to contribute to trends.
+A Miter *portal* will permit users to include their accounts in to a hub that will permit their feeds to contribute to *trends*.

 Additionally you can create and edit static pages (Tenon) for more accessible long form content - as well as create and edit menu panels - control viewer and archive settings and more - all housed in a simple and compact file structure.